Community Crop User Agreement

 Community Crop Responsibilities

 The Community Crop Garden Society is a registered non-profit society which was established in 2007 with the building of the South Calgary Garden.
 All aspects of Community Crop gardens are volunteer driven.
-This includes, garden building, governance, plot registration, maintenance and all other garden improvement and education projects.
+This includes, garden building, governance, garden bed registration, maintenance and all other garden improvement and education projects.
 Community Crop is funded by garden fees, private donations and city and community grants.

 Community Crop will

-- collect garden fees and signed user agreements to register community gardeners and assign garden plots.
+- collect garden fees and signed user agreements to register community gardeners and assign garden beds.
 All fees, donations, fund-raising profits and grants will be used for the maintenance, insurance, improvement and expansion of the above gardens as well as to facilitate adjacent special projects such as murals, site and community beautification, and gardening education

 - make the gardens as unencumbered and accessible as possible to all ages and ability levels and provide easy access to garden tools, water, composting bins and compost.